jskepes1/My-Website/content/authors/admin/_index.md

 - Visitors
 ---

 Jacob Kepes is a graduate student in the Department of Sociology at The Ohio State University in Columbus, Ohio.
 Jacob is a graduate affiliate for the Institute of Population Research (IPR), Criminal Justice Research Center (CJRC), and the Center for Urban and Regional Analysis (CURA).
-He received his MA in Sociology from Ohio State University, and his undergraduate alma mater is the University of Georgia in Athens, Georgia.
+He received his MA in Sociology from Ohio State University, and BA in Criminal Justice and Sociology from the University of Georgia in Athens, Georgia.

 He is advised by [Townsand Price-Spratlen](https://sociology.osu.edu/people/price-spratlen.1).